 Aripiprazole is an atypical antipsychotic that is FDA approved and predominantly used for symptomatic management of psychosis in patients with schizophrenia and monotherapy or adjunctive therapy for acute manic episodes associated with bipolar disorder.
-The oral tablet and solution are also FDA approved for the treatment of autistic spectrum disorder (ASD).
-Studies show that short term use of aripiprazole in patients with ASD resulted in decreased irritability, decreased hyperactivity, and fewer repetitive, purposeless actions (stereotyped behaviors).
-Aripiprazole can also serve as an adjunctive treatment for major depressive disorder, and Tourette syndrome (oral tablet or oral solution only).
+The oral tablet and solution are also FDA approved to treat autistic spectrum disorder (ASD).
+Studies show that short-term use of aripiprazole in patients with ASD resulted in decreased irritability, decreased hyperactivity, and fewer repetitive, purposeless actions (stereotyped behaviors).
+Aripiprazole can also serve as an adjunctive treatment for major depressive disorder and Tourette syndrome (oral tablet or oral solution only).

 There is a long-acting aripiprazole formulation, which is used primarily for maintenance therapy for chronic schizophrenia as well as both acute and maintenance therapy of bipolar I disorder in patients who may lack oral tolerance or medication adherence.

-Aripiprazole is a quinolinone antipsychotic that has a unique mechanism of action among other second-generation antipsychotics because it is a partial agonist at the D2 and 5HT-1a receptors and an antagonist at 5HT-2a receptor.
+Aripiprazole is a quinolinone antipsychotic that is a partial agonist at the D2 and 5HT-1a receptors and an antagonist at the 5HT-2a receptor.
 It has a high affinity for D2, D3, 5HT-1a, and 5HT2a receptors and moderate affinity for D4, 5HT-2c, 5-HT7, alpha-1 adrenergic, and H1 receptors.
 Aripiprazole has no affinity for muscarinic receptors at recommended doses.
 It stabilizes dopamine and serotonin within the nucleus accumbens, ventral tegmental area, and frontal cortex resulting in the management of positive, negative, and cognitive symptoms in schizophrenia.
 Aripiprazole demonstrates functional selectivity in intracellular signaling pathways by requiring a greater than 90% occupancy rate at D2 receptors to be clinically active, thus not producing as many extrapyramidal symptoms.

 Aripiprazole will act as a functional antagonist in areas of high dopamine, such as the mesolimbic pathway, while remaining inactive in areas with normal dopamine, such as the nigrostriatal and tuberoinfundibular pathways.
 The partial agonism of aripiprazole at D2 receptors may be responsible for the effective management of positive, negative, and cognitive symptoms of schizophrenia.
-Research has shown it to have more selective effects on the mesolimbic dopaminergic pathway compared to haloperidol and olanzapine.
-Due to its partial agonist nature, the use of aripiprazole with concurrent antipsychotics (another D2 antagonist) may cause an exacerbation of positive symptoms.
+Research has shown that it has more selective effects on the mesolimbic dopaminergic pathway than haloperidol and olanzapine.
+Due to its partial agonist nature, using aripiprazole with concurrent antipsychotics (another D2 antagonist) may cause an exacerbation of positive symptoms.